The Texas Rangers are enjoying baseball and the fight. (Photo by F. Carter Smith)

 The Astros and Rangers are playing a tighter series than anyone expected this season.
 (Photo by F. Carter Smith)

-Astros closer Ryan Pressly can be a dominate arm out of the bullpen.
+Astros closer Ryan Pressly can be a dominant arm out of the bullpen.
 (Photo by F. Carter Smith)

 Yuli Gurriel is usually very steady on defense.
 (Photo by F. Carter Smith)